New Works Heading Your Way…

 Flavors of the Fjords is the first Norwegian holiday cookbook and includes many cookie and cake recipes never seen in “American” or “Scandinavian” cookbooks.
 Authentic, mouth-watering, easy-to-prepare Norwegian holiday recipes updated (and tested) from an original, 19th-century manuscript cookbook written by a beautiful immigrant to Newport , Marie Fladvad Cottrell.

-Rhode 53 Island: A Magical Summer In Jamestown
+Rhode 53 Island: A One-of-Kind Summer In Jamestown

 Come along with me.
 Rhode 53 Island offers an excursion back in time as we visit family members vacationing in simple shore cottages of a mostly bygone era.
 Many members of our family including parents, grandparents and quite a few children spent summers in rental cottages at the Rhode Island shore.